 the number of hits.
 The normal interval of burst is det at 30-

 height of burst, i.e. the vertical distance of the point of burst

-The effect of shrapnel fire increased with the size of the targets : the greatest was their surface, the more vulnerable they were.
-The density of hits required to hit a target could be easily obtained, knowing the area of surface exposed, which, according with the estimate of that time, were as follows :
+The effect of shrapnel fire increases with the size of the targets : the greatest is their surface, the more vulnerable they are.
+The density of hits requires to hit a target can be easily obtained, knowing the area of the surface exposed, which, according with the estimate of that time, are as follows :

 horse and rider, side view –

 2) skirmisher, standing, front view – 0.4 sq. m;

 skirmisher, standing, side view – 0.3 sq. m;